-Anything you put on-air is being tested.
-You just need an extra bit of methodology.
+Everything you put on-air is being tested.
+All you need is an extra bit of methodology.

-- Before aggregating events from thousands of listeners, collected raw data consist of individual listeners’ actions.
+- Before aggregating events from thousands of listeners, collected raw data consists of individual listeners’ reactions.
 That allows us to see that “audience” is an artificial concept that over-simplifies the comprehension of listeners’ reactions.
 The audience doesn’t exist as an entity with an homogenous behaviour.
-At most times, both engagement and disengagement are happening simultaneously.
+Most of the time, engagement and disengagement are happening simultaneously.

 - The high level of granularity in our data allows us to observe extremely clear correlations between content and listeners’ reactions.
-By displaying these reactions second-by-second, the dashboard reveals changes in the flow of listeners happening very fast as we move from one programming element to another on-air.
+By displaying these reactions second-by-second, the dashboard reveals changes in the flow of listeners happening very fast as we move from one programming element to another in the on-air content.

 As we’ve already seen, at this point the station team has familiarised with the methodology for detecting correlations between on-air elements and listeners’ behaviours that are really causal.
 This, combined with the two facts just mentioned, triggers a shift in the perception of radio professionals working with Voizzup.

 This is the dimension of context, of psychology even.
 It’s the impressions, the feelings, the motivations behind the listeners’ acts that centres the conversation.

 All of a sudden, the thinking and the discussions within the team transcend the dashboard, its indicators and even the mere numeric presentation of data.
 They reach a higher state of mind-visualisation of listeners’ behaviours.